codecraftingtools/codecraftingtools.github.io/_sources/software.rst.txt

 `Tydl <tydl-docs_>`_
   Type definition language for specifying the structure, layout, and semantic attributes of data types.
+The syntax is based on `Wumps
-This project also provides a set of tools that can be used to generate documentation or high-level code from type specifications.
+  <wumps>`.
+This project also provides a set of tools that can be
+  used to generate documentation or high-level code from type specifications.

 .. _bt: